Z-ajamy/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Allocates memory for an array and initializes it with zero.
+Creates an array of integers.